 This section will focus on how to best apply this theoretical research information to your situation so that you can create a successful retirement or possibly change the one you are living.

 Most retirees, especially women, wish they had planned ahead more for retirement (Moen, 2000).
-Cindy used her 10 years of planning to change her position at the university to have less responsibility and more time.
+On the other hand, Cindy took 10 years to plan for her retirement including she changed her position at the university to have less responsibility and more time.
 She started taking classes at the university, and started volunteer work so that she would have something meaningful with some structure to do as soon as she retired.

 Brian said that while he was working very long focused hours, he didn’t have much time to think about things not tech related, to step back and expand his mind.
 Being one of the first of his group to retire, he knew that he wouldn’t have friends around to do things with so he would have to intentionally do things to make friends.
-He knew that without work, he could get to some of the projects he had neglected, but would also need some structure, meaning and possibly some new friends.
+He knew that without work, he could get to some of the projects he had neglected, but would also need some structure and meaning.
 He got involved in his art classes and mentoring before he left his job.
-Upon retiring, he decided to limit the amount of time he would spend on the computer and made sure he had something on the calendar to help avoid the potential dip of facing a blank week.
+Upon retiring, he decided to limit the amount of time he would spend on the compute and had something on the calendar to help avoid the potential dip of facing a blank week.

 Arthur thought about retiring for years, and started planning for it two years before he retired.
 He wrote down 3 things — What projects he wanted to work on –What his goals were — and –What he wanted a typical day to be like.
 He knew that making it concrete would be helpful.
 He knew that it is easy to become disappointed if one has big goals and doesn’t achieve them right away.
-During the first part of retirement, when he felt some frustrations about not getting to computer science projects that he wanted to because he was enjoying his time with his wife and new baby so much, he remembered what a friend told him – Don’t come to any conclusions about how successful things are going in the first six months.
-The friend was right.
 Arthur said that creating a routine helps.
 He doesn’t always follow the routine, but is guided by it.
 His biggest fear of leaving Google was that he would lose the companionship, would be isolated from other tech people, especially tech people who like talking tech and wouldn’t be fulfilled in this area.
 Instead, he has worked very hard to maintain his friendships.
 And, as for the tech bubble, although some things are different, it hasn’t been a problem for him.
-He said that Open Source has been a big boon for the industry and for someone like himself, he can contribute things, and be a different bubble.
+He said that Open Source has been a big boon for the industry and for someone like himself, he can contribute things, and be in a different bubble.

 For those who don’t plan ahead, their efforts may be hit and miss.